 So, where does that leave your everyday retailer?
 Let’s look at five current ways retailers are integrating VR.

 To add another layer to the online shopping experience, retailers are creating virtual showrooms and stores.
-These offer customers a way to experience the products for sale in a way usually reserved for brick and mortar spaces allowing them to go from shopify store to seeing products in real life.
+These offer customers a way to experience the products for sale in a way usually reserved for brick and mortar spaces allowing them to go from Shopify store to see products in real life.

 IKEA also offers an AR app for customer smartphones.
 AR (augmented reality), as opposed to VR, adds digital elements to a live view often using the camera on a smartphone.